kevvlvl/quarkus-rest/README.md

 * curl http://localhost:8080/product
 * curl -X POST -H "Content-Type: application/json" http://localhost:8080/message/send -d '{"message": "They should call it Roundtine"}'

+### Sockets

+* Socket at ws://localhost:8080/broadcast/{user}
+* See chat.html in resources/META-INF.resources for client socket integration

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: